sonatype/actions/run-iq-cli/README.md

 > Enable this parameter to limit analysis to the projects dependencies section of a pom file while excluding the
 > components under the dependencyManagement section.
 Default: `false`. `Optional`

+> **sarif-file**\
+> Generates a SARIF file with a specified name containing all identified vulnerabilities.
+The SARIF file extension must
+> be .sarif or .json.
+The generated file will be uploaded as an action artifact. `Optional`

 ## Output

 > **scan-id**\
 > Scan id result of the run operation.
 It can be used to access the Lifecycle report of relater artifacts.

 > **report-url**\
-> Use this link to navigate directly to the analysis report in Lifecycle (IQ Server).
+> Link to navigate directly to the analysis report in Lifecycle (IQ Server).

+> **sarif-file**\
+> Name of the generated SARIF file containing all found vulnerabilities, if configured.